-The Awakenings Review publishes original poetry, short stories, dramatic scenes, essays, creative nonfiction, photographs, excerpts from larger works, and black-and-white cover art—all created by persons who have had a personal experience with mental illness.
+The Awakenings Review publishes original poetry, short stories, dramatic scenes, essays, creative nonfiction, photographs, excerpts from larger works, and cover art—all created by persons who can write about the experience of renewal and recovery from mental illness.

 A writer for The Awakenings Review (AR) need not have a mental illness—we are open to submissions from family members and friends of people with mental illnesses.
 We do prefer that a creator have a mental illness of some type, and be willing to write about it, but that does not have to be the focus of the writings.

 In most cases, at least three members of the AR editorial board review each submission that makes it beyond the first yea or nay.
 We strive to give this initial review of a submission in as short a time as possible.

 Contributors selected for publication are not paid for their work.
 However, they will receive a complimentary copy of the journal in which their work is published when it becomes available, and additional copies at a discount.

 Needless to say, do not send the AR the original or sole copy of a submission.
 The AR does not accept responsibility for lost or damaged submissions.